pjotrekk/lightning/blogpost/blogpost.md

   }
 }
 ```
-The generator is a Spring Bean (annotated with `@Component`) and generates a lightning with random coordinates (longitude in range(-180, 180) and latitude in range(-90, 90)), random power, current timestamp and whether is stroke the ground.
+The generator is a Spring Bean (annotated with `@Component`) and generates a lightning with random coordinates (longitude in range(-180, 180) and latitude in range(-90, 90)), random power, current timestamp and whether it stroke the ground.
 What is important it implements `Serializable`.
 Without that Beam would not be able to apply it to the pipeline that is executed in the worker, hence the need for serialization.

 ### Lightning emulator - write to Apache Kafka using Apache Beam streaming pipeline

-The next step to write our emulator is to write the actual emulator:
+The next step is to implement the emulator as below:
 ```java
 @Component
 @Profile("withEmulator")